 - Submit the request with supporting documentation to the Academic Personnel Office.

-- The Committee on Emeriti Affairs (CEA) will review, vote, and make a recommendation to the Chancellor regarding the request for Emeritus status.
+- The Council on Academic Personnel (CAP) will review, vote, and make a recommendation to the Chancellor regarding the request for Emeritus status.